 Tips for Trying to Achieve a Perfect Credit Score

-Here are a few tips if you want to try to achieve a perfect credit score.
+That said, here are a few tips if you want to try to achieve a perfect credit score.

 Never Miss Payments

 One of the best things you can do to positively affect your credit score is to always pay your bills on time, each and every month.
-Having delinquent or past-due accounts can have a big negative impact on your credit score.
+Having delinquent or past-due accounts can have a major negative impact on your credit score.

 Keep Your Credit Utilization Rate Low